 Strong words indeed.
 And in 2017 Google issued official guidance on what it views as bad guest blogging practices.
-So what does all this mean for guest posting for SEO in 2019?
-Well, in this post we’ll explore if guest blogging is still good for SEO.
+So what does all this mean for guest posting for SEO in 2020?
+Well, in this post we’ll explore if guest blogging is dead or if it’s still beneficial for SEO.

 So first off, let’s quickly explain the link between guest posting and SEO.

 It all comes down to backlinks.
 Even with Google’s ever increasing sophistication and machine learning, backlinks are still fundamental to how it assesses the authoritativeness of a website.
 If you don’t have backlinks from high authority websites, but your competitors do, they will probably outrank you on Google for most keywords that are worth targeting.

 Therefore the fundamental question for any website owner wishing to improve their SEO is “how to get backlinks”?
 Well, enter stage right guest blogging.

 A guest blog post is a piece of content that you write, which is then published under your name on a third party website.
 These will usually include an author byline, which is a sentence or two about the author, which normally includes (you’ve guessed it) a backlink to the author’s website.
 And what’s more, you can often insert backlinks to your website within the main body of the guest post as well, as the below infographic shows.